kaihendry/dabase.com/content/blog/ZV-1.md

 Some times I put it in my pocket and the camera turns on and lens extends.
 Why?
 I am not sure what triggered it!

+## Shooting grip

+I **cannot recommend the VCT-SGR-1 shooting grip** since it's unreliable.
+I do not understand ...  sometimes when plugged in, it simply does not work!!!

+## Videos have a JPG thumbnail when importing

+Not sure how to turn this feature off.

 ## Poor mobile connectivity

 <img src="https://s.natalian.org/2020-07-17/pairing.jpeg" alt="Failed to pair the Sony ZV-1 over Bluetooth">